Application FAQs

 4. When is the deadline for applications?

-The deadline for applications for the JET Programme is usually 18:00 UK time on the last Friday of the November before departure.
+The UK JET Programme application deadline is usually 18:00 UK time on the last Friday of November for departure the following year.
 This deadline is strictly enforced and we regret that we are unable to accept any applications received after this time.
 We strongly urge all applicants to send in their applications as early as possible.

-5. Why is the presentation so late if the deadline is so soon?
+5. Why is the presentation at my university so near to the deadline?

-The JET Programme presentations start at the beginning of October, just after the application window begins and continue right up until just before the deadline.
-We aim to cover as many sites as possible and unfortunately sometimes the presentation date can fall just before the deadline.
+JET Programme presentations are held from the beginning of October until close to the deadline at the end of November.
+We aim to cover as many sites as possible and unfortunately some presentation dates may fall just before the deadline.

-Yes, all JETs are paid the same salary.
+Yes, all JETs are paid the same annual salary of about 3.36 million yen.

 7. Can I apply for both ALT and CIR positions?